Floe-Project/Floe/docs/src/about/sample-libraries.md

 # Sample Libraries

 Floe uses a custom sample library format.
-It's an open format consisting simply of a folder of audio files plus a [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)) file called `floe.lua`.
+It's an open format consisting of a folder of audio files and a file in the [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)) programming language called `floe.lua`.
 Access to the audio files gives you the freedom to use a library's sounds in other software too.

 > Openness is a key goal of Floe sample libraries.
 >